-In this article, we will learn about the Bluetooth technology and how to use Bluetooth with a Raspberry Pi single board computer.
+Bluetooth is one of the most common wireless communication protocols, and is available in almost all modern devices.
+In this article, we will learn about Bluetooth technology and how to use Bluetooth on a Raspberry Pi.

 What is Bluetooth?

 Bluetooth is a wireless technology standard that is used for short-distance communication between devices.
 It was developed initially as a wireless alternative to RS-232 data cables.

 There are a lot of devices that are Bluetooth-capable, like mobile phones, tablets, laptops, desktop computers, headsets, and even watches.
 Bluetooth has become a staple in modern devices that it has become a standard feature on most devices that needs a way to send and receive data wirelessly over short distances.

 How does it work?